 - There have been delays in the development of the monitoring framework due insufficient investment in resource (capacity) and capability in the monitoring team.
 This was not helped when the interim Deputy Chief Executive, Monitoring had to reallocate time in late 2022 to support the establishment of the commissioning function.
-It was noted that contractors have been employed in the interim to boost this team in the short term. - Te Aka Whai Ora cannot yet monitor Te Whatu Ora in the way it was intended. - Following the conceptual framework that was landed in late 2022, the first draft report on the monitoring framework and implementation plan was presented to the Board in April 2023. - We have sighted the Te Aka Whai Ora 'strawperson' monitoring framework.
+It was noted that contractors have been employed in the interim to boost this team in the short term. - Te Aka Whai Ora cannot yet monitor Te Whatu Ora in the way it was intended.

+Monitoring with particular regard to Te Whatu Ora continued

+- Following the conceptual framework that was landed in late 2022, the first draft report on the monitoring framework and implementation plan was presented to the Board in April 2023. - We have sighted the Te Aka Whai Ora 'strawperson' monitoring framework.
 This outlines the approach to establishing a baseline monitoring framework and also the approach to developing the emerging monitoring framework and next steps for implementation. - There was initial tension in the relationship between Te Aka Whai Ora and Manatū Hauora with regard to their respective roles of monitoring in the system.
 However, both parties are currently working through this and reports are both entities are rebuilding a positive relationship in this space. - There has been a level of misunderstanding on the role of Te Aka Whai Ora as it relates to monitoring with Te Aka Whai Ora seeking to include monitoring Manatū Hauora as part of its remit in the past.
-However, this was never part of the Te Aka Whai Ora monitoring function as agreed by Cabinet.

-- A level of independence in the monitoring function of Te Aka Whai Ora is required in order to provide an objective assessment of performance.
+However, this was never part of the Te Aka Whai Ora monitoring function as agreed by Cabinet. - A level of independence in the monitoring function of Te Aka Whai Ora is required in order to provide an objective assessment of performance.
 This independence has been raised and considered in the context of both governance (joint Board committee) and operational roles.
 While there has been some insight and clarity gained, the appropriate level and means of independence has yet to be settled. - Concerns have also been raised relating to the transfers of staff from Te Whatu Ora to Te Aka Whai Ora and the effect this could have on the monitoring function of Te Aka Whai Ora.
-We are advised the focus was primarily driven by the desire to acquire (transfer) Māori staff and teams to Te Aka Whai Ora.
+We are advised the focus was primarily driven by the desire to acquire (transfer) Maori staff and teams to Te Aka Whai Ora.
 Currently, Te Whatu Ora jointly agree priorities and key performance indicators with and ask for feedback from Te Aka Whai Ora Māori staff on the management of Māori services and service commissioning.
 The greater the level of dependence on Te Aka Whai Ora, the greater the potential to blunt the independence of the monitoring function of Te Aka Whai Ora.
-This will remain the case until the co-commissioning arrangements are worked out in detail, including clear plans to mitigate conflicts and preserve monitoring independence. - There is a resource and capability shortage in the monitoring team.
-No staff with monitoring expertise or experience were proactively identified for transfer to Te Aka Whai Ora, which was a missed opportunity. - This remains the only directorate with a tier 2 role not yet permanently appointed.
+This will remain the case until the co-commissioning arrangements are worked out in detail, including clear plans to mitigate conflicts and preserve monitoring independence.